Jain-Sunaina/-100-days-coding-challange/README.md

 📌 Day 6: String Similarity

-Problem Statement:For two strings A and B, we define the similarity of the strings to be the length of the longest prefix common to both strings.
+Problem Statement: For two strings A and B, we define the similarity of the strings to be the length of the longest prefix common to both strings.

+📌 Day 7: Digit Frequency

+Problem Statement: Given a string, s, consisting of alphabets and digits, find the frequency of each digit in the given string.